 Barbados Beaches – Browns Beach

-Brown’s beach located at the southern end of the Historic city of Bridgetown is another one of the popular Barbados beaches… usually is a hive of activity.
-It is one of the beaches where you’ll a lot of locals any time of the day.
+Brown’s beach located at the southern end of the Historic city of Bridgetown is another one of the popular Barbados beaches… usually a hive of activity.
+It is one of the beaches where you’ll have many locals any time of the day.

 You’ll only find large crowds on this beach on weekends when the locals are there.

 Browns Beach’s close proximity to the Bridgetown port and cruise terminal also ensures that a large number of cruise passengers can be seen soaking up the sun at this popular beach.

 At Rockley on the South coast, like the rest of Barbados life revolves around the sea.
 It is here that you will find Rockley Beach – Accra Beach.
 Are you wondering why the two names?
 Well, the official name of this popular white sand beach with spectacular turquoise waters is Rockley Beach… But to locals and visitors, the beach is known as Accra Beach.

 The most picture-perfect of all Barbados beaches, Accra is extremely popular with the locals, especially on weekends and public holidays, when people from all over the island travel to Accra Beach to picnic, body-surf and bathe in the calm waters.
 Located next to the popular Accra Beach Hotel and Spa there are also many visitors enjoying the friendly atmosphere on this beach.

 Learn more about Accra Beach Barbados

 Barbados Beaches – Crane Beach

 Crane Beach is a spectacular pink sand beach located in St. Philip on the southeast coast of Barbados.
 Of all the Barbados beaches this beach was rated by Lifestyles of the Rich and Famous as “one of the ten best beaches in the world”.